Every night billions of people get into bed, close their eyes and leave the day behind them.

-In this article I’ll look at what sleep is exactly, and some of the main theories about why we sleep.
-I’ll also cover why it’s important to get the right amount of sleep, with a look at 10 key benefits of sleep.
+In this article, I’ll look at what happens when we sleep, and some of the main theories about why we need it.
+I’ll also cover why it’s important to get the right amount of sleep, with a look at 10 important benefits of sleep.

 What is sleep?